 \section{Outline of the paper}

-We summarize several known cases $\codim \msg$ from the literature in Section \ref{s_background}, including the simplest case where strict inequality $\codim \msg < \ew(S)$ occurs.
+We summarize in Section \ref{s_background} several cases where $\codim \msg$ is known in the literature, including the simplest case where strict inequality $\codim \msg < \ew(S)$ occurs.
 Section \ref{s_dp} summarizes background on linear series and limit linear series needed for the proofs of the main theorems.
 Theorem \ref{t_ewbound} is proved in Section \ref{s_bound}.
 Section \ref{s_secundive} is purely combinatorial, and provides some preliminary results on the structure of numerical semigroups of low effective weight.
 Section \ref{s_exist} gives the proof of Theorem \ref{t_ewexist}.